damonmaz/UART-Plotter/README.md

 # UART-Plotter
-Final project made for ENSF 460
+Project made for Embedded Systems Class

+Python script would take in potentiometer voltage and continually display value on graph